Author Archives: Penny

 May

-From the top of Hardwickes Hill we had a birds-eye view of the reserve and associated features such as Waterhouse Island.
-The linear Pleistocene dunes formed during the last glacial advance, at its peak 20 000 years ago, are clearly discernable – sea level was 120 metres lower, and much of Bass Strait was a cool windy desert.
-The main objective of the day was to look at salt resistant plants (halophytes) on the shore between Herbies Landing and Waterhouse Point.
-Most of these plants belong to the saltbush family, Chenopodiaceae, and the pigface family, Aizoceae.
+From the top of Hardwickes Hill a birds-eye view of the Reserve and Waterhouse Island.
+Clearly discernible are the linear Pleistocene dunes formed during the last glacial advance, at its peak 20,000 years ago.
+The main objective of the day was to look at the salt-resistant plants (halophytes), most belonging to the saltbush family.

 June